thatwebagency/Project-Friday-TWA/README.md

   - Added support for scripts
   - Added support for removing entities no longer available in Home Assistant
   - Added new initial run functions to create .env file from CLI
+  - Updated Settings Entities functionality to autosave on changes
+  - Removed Setup page and replaced with standard Settings page

 ## Features